[Home] » Languages » Neo-Primitive Elvish » Neo-Primitive Elvish Roots[Search] [← Previous] [Next →][Search]

-√IR root. “desire, long for”
+IR root. “desire, long for”

-Tolkien experimented with a variety of roots for “desire, desirable”, some in connection to the name Idril.
+Tolkien experimented with a variety of roots for “desire, desirable”, many in connection to the name Idril.
 Perhaps the earliest iteration of this root is indicated by the Gnomish word G. irn “desired, wished for” (GL/52), but given its other related forms such as G. îr- “will, intend to”, G. irm “wish, intention, resolve” and ᴱQ irya “wish” (GL/52; PE13/116), the (unattested) early root *ᴱ√IRI probably meant “wish, intend”.

 In The Etymologies of the 1930s there was a root ᴹ√ĪR “desirable, beautiful”, but it had no derivatives (EtyAC/ĪR).
 Elsewhere in the document ᴹQ. íre “desire” was derived from the root ᴹ√ID (Ety/ID), perhaps a new iteration of the (hypothetical) early root *ᴱ√ITI “precious”.
 This second root ᴹ√ID had various derivatives having to do with both thoughts and desires, such as ᴹQ. indo “heart, mood”, N. ind “inner thought, meaning, heart”, ᴹQ. írima “lovely, desirable”, and N. idhren “pondering, wise, thoughtful”.
 Among its derivatives Tolkien also gave N. Idhril, untranslated but probably meaning “*Desirable One”.